Renzo Piano Building Workshop was commissioned by

 Very large windows make transparent and permeable the boundaries between the city and GES-2.
 The Prospekt — the pedestrian indoor walkway through the House of Culture — runs on an axis spanning from Patriarch’s Bridge to the Udarnik movie theatre.
 From the Prospekt, visitors can visit exhibition spaces on other levels, learning facilities, cafes, shops and the Square by the southern entrance.
 The ground floor has been designed as an open space without exhibition halls.

 The interior of GES-2 House of Culture is like a three-dimensional sculpture made of stairways, lifts, galleries and platforms floating above the Prospekt.
 As soon as visitors enter, the entire space opens up before them, making it an immersive experience from the get go.

 The task for the architects and Foundation was to preserve as much as possible and restore the historical appearance of GES-2.
 The original construction, from the supporting metal columns to the trusswork of the roof, built to the design of engineer Vladimir Shukhov, were carefully studied in order to restore and preserve them.
 As a first gesture, all the late additions to the structure were removed.
-The adjacent building, which in the 19th century had belonged to the famous industrialist Ivan Smirnov, was cleaned up to reveal its original vaulted structure and converted into a shared facility for artists: The Vaults Art Production Centre.
+The adjacent building, which in the 19th century had belonged to the famous industrialist Ivan Smirnov, was cleaned up to reveal its original vaulted structure and converted into a shared facility for artists: The Vaults Centre for Artistic Production

 The design of GES-2 House of Culture complies with the principles of sustainable architecture.
 Four steel pipes take in clean air at a height of 70 metres and pump it into the building’s ventilation system.
 Filtered rainwater is used for technical needs.
 Seeing the power station’s similarity to a basilica, Piano decided to turn it into a ‘cathedral of light’ and made a glass roof with built-in solar panels, which provide part of the building’s electric power supply.